Subscribe now and get the latest podcast releases delivered straight to your inbox.

 Fact is, even with all of these best practices, if your videos aren’t solving a real need or keeping people watching, it’s safe to assume that all the search engine optimization in the world isn’t going to bring success.

-If you want to see what these best practices look like in action, I’d recommend checking out some of the channels from current and former IMPACT clients to get a taste of what’s possible:
+If you want to see some YouTube channels that excel in this, I’d recommend checking out some of the channels from current and former IMPACT clients to get a taste of what’s possible:

 - The Metal Roofing Channel by Sheffield Metals